 And the best part?
 It’s not going to strain your wallet.
 Many places that we’ve collected below are under $500 for round trip flights, and you can even find even better deals in the New Year.

 Check out these incredible destinations below to plan out your next winter vacation.
 Who knows, these places are so affordable you may not have to wait until next year to go.

 Sun Valley, Idaho

-According to Smarter Travel, round-trip flights from Los Angeles start at $189, or $312 from New York City area airports.
+According to Cheap Flights, round-trip flights from Los Angeles start at $183, or $277 from New York City area airports.
 But besides the savings, it’s a skiers paradise.
 Since Sun Valley, if you can’t tell by the name, has an average of 205 sunny days per year, skiers can hit the slopes nearly any given day without worry.
 If you love winter and saving money, this might be the best spot for you.

 San Diego, California

 You’re probably thinking San Diego is an expensive city, so why is it on this list?
 That may be true, but usually pricey trips to San Diego happen in the summer.
 But the winter is just as rewarding a time to go.
 The average temperature is 66 degrees in January, which may not scream “beach weather,” but it does seem like great weather for visiting the famous San Diego Zoo.
 And, the average hotel stay cost ranges anywhere between $50 and $200, depending on how close you want to be to the city center.